 State prisons do not require you to be placed on an approved visitors list, (as far as we know, Pennsylvania is the only exception).
 You will go through a metal detector at any prison you visit.
 In addition to this, many state prisons require you to be pat searched.
 State prisons also often have much stricter dress codes.

 Several PP/POW’s have also expressed the feeling of some visitors being like visitors at the zoo coming to see the PP/POW in their cage.
-This is likely to occur when supporters jump to visits without putting much energy into building a support relationship and indeed a friendship.
-Often this is due to a visitors romantic ideals about PP/POW’s, which can can be corrected in most cases by putting energy into building a relationship first.
+This is likely to occur when supporters jump to visits without putting much energy into building a supportive relationship and indeed a friendship.
+Often this is due to a visitor’s romantic ideas about PP/POWs, which can be corrected in most cases by putting energy into building a relationship first.

 If you have any further questions you’d like answered before writing to the prisoner, more information about any of the prisoners, or would like to meet up with one of us to go on a visit, please feel free to contact us.